nesl/Heliot/computation/Jetson/Readme.md

 # Nvidia Jetson-TX2 as Edge Server

-Setting up Nvidia Jetson-TX2, consists of installing the operating system on the device and then setting up development environment to run pretrained machine learning models in Tensorflow.
+[Jetson-Tx2 developer](https://developer.nvidia.com/embedded/buy/jetson-tx2-devkit) kit supports a Linux development environment.

+Next we explain the steps to install the operating system and to setup the Machine learning environment for Tensorflow.
+After completing the following steps, TX2 can be used to run ML inference using pretrained models in Tensorflow and can be added as an edge device in Heliot framework

 ## 1. Installing the operating system